El Modena High School Cheerleading

 Practice Guidelines:

-• Schedules will be posted on BAND Calendar; Occasional changes may occur;
+• Schedules will be posted on BAND; Occasional changes may occur;

 • Required attire: Spirit wear, cheer shoes, hair secured, nails trimmed, no jewelry.